ProfKaz/AboutPurviewDatamap/04 - Azure Blob Storage.md

 ## Azure Blob Storage integration

-In this section, we will outline the steps required to enable Microsoft Purview Data Map to scan your Azure Blob Storage environment.
+In this section, we’ll walk through the steps required to enable Microsoft Purview Data Map to scan your Azure Blob Storage environment.

-To accomplish this, you will need to implement the following:
+To successfully integrate Azure Blob Storage with Purview, follow these steps:
-1. Have a [Storage account](Additional%20Information/CreateAndUseAzureStorageAccount.md), this service permit to enable Azure Blob Storage
+1. **[Set Up a Storage Account](Additional%20Information/CreateAndUseAzureStorageAccount.md) :** Ensure you have an Azure Storage Account that supports Blob Storage.
+This account will house the blobs that you wish to scan and manage using Purview.
-2. Set permissions at Azure Storage Account level to the Microsoft Purview Account
+2. **[Assign Permissions](04a%20-%20Add%20Permissions%20to%20Purview%20Data%20Map%20account.md) :** Grant the appropriate permissions at the Storage Account level to your Microsoft Purview account.
+The Purview account will need read access to the Blob Storage for successful scanning.
+You can achieve this by assigning the Storage Blob Data Reader role to the Purview-managed identity or service principal.
-3. Register Azure Blob Storage on Microsoft Purview Data Map.
+3. **[Register Azure Blob Storage in Microsoft Purview Data Map](04b%20-%20Register%20Azure%20Blob%20Storage%20to%20Scan.md) :** After permissions are set, go to the Microsoft Purview portal, navigate to the Data Map, and register your Azure Blob Storage as a data source.
+During registration, you’ll provide necessary details such as the Storage Account name and the access method.

 <br>
 <p align="center">